DashBouquet/ClientsApp/README.md

 ### Kratos identity definition

-Identity definition contains all properties, their definition and options of instance wich we use for login, registration, session and user's darta.
+Identity definition contains all properties, their definition and options of instance which we use for login, registration, session and user's darta.

 file: `./kratos/identity.schema.json`.